Notes on rate equations in nonlinear continuum mechanics: Objective Time Integration

 Since the rate constitutive equations are generally non-linear functions of their arguments, the time integration must be carried out numerically by employing suitable \emph{time integration methods}; also called \emph{stress integration methods} in the present context.
 The choice of the stress integration method plays a crucial role in numerical simulation of solid mechanical problems because it affects the stability of the solution process and the accuracy of the results.
 Most stress integration methods are customized for small-strain elasto-plastic resp.~hypoelasto-plastic constitutive rate equations that include yield conditions.
 Early works include \cite{Kri1976,Kri1977,Nay1972,Sry1979,Sim1985a,Slo1987,Wil1963}, and a comprehensive treatise is that of Simo and Hughes~\cite{Sim1998}.

-The time integration is usually split into two different phases: the objective update, which is only present at finite deformations, and the actual integration of the stress rate.
+The time integration is usually split into two different phases: the objective update, which becomes necessary only for finite deformation problems, and the actual integration of the stress rate.
 The initial value problem associated with stress integration can be solved either by explicit schemes or implicit schemes.
 Explicit stress integration methods are formulations using known quantities at the beginning of the time step, like the forward Euler scheme.
 The procedure is straightforward, and the resulting equations are almost identical to the analytical set up.
 However, the simplicity of the implementation fronts the stability constraint and error accumulation during calculation, since generally no yield condition is enforced.
 Accuracy can be increased by partitioning the time increment into a number of substeps, and to perform automatic error control \cite{Slo1987,Slo2001}.

 Implicit stress integration methods are based on quantities taken with respect to the end of the time step, like the backward Euler scheme.
-Operator-split procedures are preferred to solve the coupled system of nonlinear equations.
+Operator-split procedures are preferred for elasto-plastic models to solve the coupled system of nonlinear equations.
 From a geometric standpoint, the implicit stress update with operator-split projects an elastically estimated trial state onto the yield surface.
 The plastic multiplier serves as the projection magnitude; the plastic multiplier is zero in case of elastic loading, unloading, and neutral loading.
 The yield condition is naturally enforced at the end of the time increment.
 Therefore, at the same increment size, implicit algorithms can be more accurate than explicit algorithms.
 The numerical implementation is, however, more complicated because generally the plastic multiplier has to be obtained from the yield condition by an iterative procedure.
 This also generates computational overburden.
 In spite of this, implicit stress integration methods became standard in small-strain elasto-plasticity and hypoelasto-plasticity.

 \begin{remaAu} Consider the initial value problem defined through

 subject to the initial condition $(t_n,\bs{y}_n)$.
 A solution to that problem is a function $\bs{y}$ that solves the differential equation for all $t\in[t_n,t_{n+1}]$ and satisfies $\bs{y}(t_n)=\bs{y}_n$.
 Different approaches are available to obtain an approximate solution.
 The explicit \emph{forward Euler method}, for example, uses a first-order approximation to the time derivative: